scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

         grid-area: i;
     }

 To create the CSS grid layouts for any breakpoints that differ from the default layout we create new `grid-template-areas` rules.
-Using the single-character pattern makes it easy to visualise the template definition should be written.
+Using the single-character pattern makes it easy to visualise how the template definition should be written.

     @include media-query(medium) {
         .my_layout--document {